samhuk/data-query/README.md

 # js-data-query

-A Javascript Data Query package that creates data queries in Javascript, providing transformed versions of the query in URL query parameter and PostgreSQL statement form.
+A Javascript data query package that creates data queries in Javascript, providing transformed versions of the query in URL query parameter and PostgreSQL statement form.

 ## Usage